microsoft/PowerToys/README.md

 ### Requirements

-- ⚠️ PowerToys (v0.37.0 and newer) requires Windows 10 v1903 (18362) or newer.
+- Windows 11 or Windows 10 v1903 (18362) or newer.

-- Have [.NET Core 3.1.15 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-3.1.15-windows-x64-installer).
-The installer should handle this but we want to directly make people aware.
+- [.NET Core 3.1.15 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-3.1.15-windows-x64-installer) or a newer 3.1.x runtime.
+The installer will handle this if not present.

 ### Via GitHub with EXE [Recommended]

 #### Stable version

-Install from the [Microsoft Store's PowerToys page][microsoft-store-link] or use [Microsoft PowerToys GitHub releases page][github-release-link].

-- For GitHub, click on `Assets` to show the files available in the release and then click on `PowerToysSetup-0.49.0-x64.exe` to download the PowerToys installer.
+ [Microsoft PowerToys GitHub releases page][github-release-link], click on `Assets` at the bottom to show the files available in the release and then click on `PowerToysSetup-0.49.0-x64.exe` to download the PowerToys installer.
-- For Microsoft Store, you must be using the [new Microsoft Store](https://blogs.windows.com/windowsExperience/2021/06/24/building-a-new-open-microsoft-store-on-windows-11/) which will be available for both Windows 11 and Windows 10.

 This is our preferred method.

+### Via Microsoft Store

+Install from the [Microsoft Store's PowerToys page][microsoft-store-link].
+You must be using the [new Microsoft Store](https://blogs.windows.com/windowsExperience/2021/06/24/building-a-new-open-microsoft-store-on-windows-11/) which will be available for both Windows 11 and Windows 10.

 ### Via WinGet (Preview)
 Download PowerToys from [WinGet](https://github.com/microsoft/winget-cli#installing-the-client).
 To install PowerToys, run the following command from the command line / PowerShell: